 We work with several zinc alloys in our die casting processes.
-Because these alloys have very different characteristics, this overview will help you determine which zinc alloy is most suitable for your component.
+Because these alloys have very different characteristics, this overview will help you determine which die cast zinc alloys are most suitable for your components.

 Zamak 3 (Zinc Alloy 3) is the most widely used material for zinc die casting in North America.
 It has superior castability, long-term dimensional stability, and is easy to plate, paint and chromate treat.
 In the industry, Zamak 3 is considered the standard.